smallest-cock/CustomQuickchat/README.md

 Chats are sent through the native Rocket League chat system ✔️
   - Better than using a script + macros to simulate keypresses, which is error prone and hacky (temporarily blocks gameplay inputs while chats are typed out)

+>[!WARNING]
+>This plugin seems to be incompatible with the latest version of [BetterChat](https://bakkesplugins.com/plugins/view/416).
+If you have both installed your game may crash!

 ## 🎥 Video Tutorial

 https://youtu.be/P4UZTl09oYo